-A CV joint is packed with a special grease and sealed tight with the rubber or plastic boot, that is held in place with two clamps.
+A CV joint is packed with special grease and sealed tight with a rubber or plastic boot that is held in place with two clamps.
 A CV joint doesn't need any maintenance and can last very long, as long as the protective CV joint boot is not damaged.
-It's not uncommon to see a car with over 300,000 miles with still original CV-joints.
+It's not uncommon to see cars with over 300,000 miles that still have original CV-joints.

 Signs of a damaged CV-joint boot or worn CV joint

-Grease coming out of a small crack or tear is the early sign of the CV joint boot failing.
-If the damage is bigger, you might see dark grease splattered on the inside of the wheel rim and around the area inside of the drive wheel like in the photo.
+Grease coming out of a small crack or tear is an early sign of the CV joint boot failing.
+If the damage is larger, you might see dark grease splattered on the inside of the rim and around the CV joint, like in the photo.

-If a car is continued to be driven with a damaged CV joint boot, the CV joint will wear out and eventually fail.
-A most common symptom of a badly-worn outer CV joint is a clicking or popping noise when turning.
-Usually the noise gets louder when accelerating in turns.
-In worst cases, a badly-worn outer CV joint can even disintegrate while driving.
-This will make your car undriveable.
+If the car continues to be driven with a damaged CV joint boot, the CV joint will wear out and eventually fail.
+The most common symptom of a worn outer CV joint is a clicking or popping noise when turning.
+The noise gets louder when accelerating in turns.
+In the worst cases, a badly-worn outer CV joint can even disintegrate while driving, which could create a potentially hazardous situation.

-Inner CV joints failures are rare.
-One of the symptoms of a failed inner CV joint is shudder or side-to-side shake during acceleration.
+Inner CV joint failures are rare.
+One of the symptoms of a failed inner CV joint is lateral (side-to-side) shaking or vibration during acceleration.
 A worn-out inner CV joint may also cause clunking when shifting from Drive to Reverse or from accelerating to decelerating.

-If a damaged CV joint boot is caught early, simply replacing the boot and repacking the CV joint with a fresh grease is all that is usually needed.
+If a damaged CV joint boot is caught early, simply replacing the boot and repacking the CV joint with fresh grease is all that is usually needed.
 This is much cheaper than replacing the whole CV joint or drive shaft.
 The CV joint boot replacement costs from $180 to $350.
-The part is usually not very expensive, but a fair amount of labor is involved to replace it.
-A CV joint boot is typically sold as a kit, with a fresh grease and new clamps.
+The part is usually not very expensive, but a fair amount of labor is involved in replacing it.
+The CV joint boot is typically sold as a kit with fresh grease and new clamps.

-If a CV joint itself is worn out, it cannot be repaired; it will have to be replaced with a new or reconditioned part.
+If the CV joint itself is worn out, it cannot be repaired; it will have to be replaced with a new or reconditioned part.
 Sometimes, a CV joint does not come separately.
-In this case, a whole drive shaft will need to be replaced.
+In this case, the whole drive shaft will need to be replaced.
 The replacement of the drive shaft could cost from $380 to $800 in a repair shop.